ILLINOIS

 (1816 - 1824, 1828 - 1832), Warsaw

 A Federal stockaded fort located just north of Fort Johnson.
 Became part of the Federal "Factory system" of Indian trading posts during 1818 - 1822 with the Sauk (Sac) and Fox Indian Agency.
 Troops were withdrawn in 1819, but were occasionally posted here off and on until 1824.
 The American Fur Company then leased the fort from 1828 (?) - 1832.
-Settlers may have used the fort for protection in the 1832 Black Hawk War.
+Settlers may have used the former fort for protection during the 1832 Black Hawk War.
 The abandoned site was sold off by the government in 1844, and the salvageable timber was used to make houses for the new settlers.
 No remains.
-A stone monument is located on a bluff along the Mississippi River, just west of the Great River Road.
+A stone obelisk (1914) is located in a small park on a bluff along the Mississippi River, just west of the Great River Road.
+The plaque was inscribed with the wrong date (1814 instead of 1816).
+The present Ralston Park is located behind the presumed stockade site and near the fort's former parade ground.

 Camp Wood (1)